What a smart baby! Ever look into your baby’s eyes and wonder what’s going on upstairs? Well, it may be more than you think. Find out in this post.

 So much for the all the selfish cries of “mine!”
 A recent study found that, the more generous a baby is, the happier they are.
 Researchers gave babies a single cracker and asked them to give it to a puppet.
 Then they gave the child two crackers and asked them to give just one to a puppet.
 After measuring the child’s response, they found that the babies were happier when they gave the single cracker away as opposed to sharing crackers.
 In a press release, the research university suggested that this pleasure of helping others in need is innate human emotion.

-Looking for more proof of how smart babies are?
+Looking for more proof of how smart baby is?

-Pick up a copy of The Scientist in the Crib (it’s available used on Amazon for $.01).
+Pick up a copy of The Scientist in the Crib.
 A friend gave us this book before Griffin was born, and we breezed right through it.
 It’s an insightful look at how much babies know and learn – and how much we instinctually teach them.
 It’s also fascinating to see how scientists study very young babies.
 For example, they can test an infant’s interest in things by measuring how quickly or slowly they suck a pacifier.

 How about you?

-Has your baby ever surprised you with her smarts?
+Has your smart baby ever surprised you with her budding braininess?
 Has he just “known” something without you teaching him?
 Share with us in the comments below!